Kill3rKai/LillyAI/Memory/README.md

 - Adds foundation for future enhancements such as adaptive behavior and personalized interactions

 **This update significantly improves conversation continuity, personalization, and user experience.**

+# patch Notes

+### v2.5.2.2 - Conversation Topic Memory

+#### Features
+- **Persistent Topic Tracking:** Stores the current main conversation topic per user with timestamp
+- **Easy Access & Management:** Functions to set, retrieve, and clear the active topic
+- **Session-spanning Context:** Topic persists across messages, mode switches, and application restarts
+- Provides foundation for more coherent, context-aware replies (e.g. "Continuing our discussion about your [x,y,z]...")
+**This update adds lightweight but powerful short-term conversational continuity, helping Lilly stay on-topic and feel more connected to ongoing discussions.**